liliRina/c-/Mathematical modeling/README.md

 My programs for subject "Mathematical modeling".
-I used Qt and c++.
+I used Qt and C++.
 1) Modeling the motion of satellites around the Earth.

 This program shows the orbital motion of a constellation of satellites around the Earth.
 The main task was to simulate the rotation of the satellites around their own axis.
 3 lines near each satellite show the axes of the satellite.